ibm-cloud-docs/discovery/train.md

 - `query_id`: A unique ID for the query.
 If you do not specify this field, the service automatically generates an ID.
 - `natural_language_query`: A Discovery natural-language query that applies to the training set. <!-- The `natural_language_query` parameter is preferred. -->
-- `filter`: An optional filter for the query, as described in the [Query building reference](/docs/services/discovery/query-reference.html).
+- `filter`: An optional filter for the query, as described in the [Query reference](/docs/services/discovery/query-reference.html#parameter-descriptions).

     **Note:** If you include filters in your training-data queries, be sure to use the same filters when you use natural language queries in your trained collection.
 If you train the collection with filtered data but do not use the same types of filters when you query the collection, the results can be unpredictable.